MarcusBittencourt/marcusbittencourt.github.io/_project/content/posts/hadoop.md

 Authors: Marcus Bittencourt
 Summary: Setting up big data environment on Centos 7

-This environment setup is desined for supports scaled big data process in organizations with BI demand and needs data lake insfrastructure
+This environment setup is desined for supports scaled big data process in organizations with BI demand and needs data lake insfrastructure in single node.

 (underconstruction)

-# Compiling Tez 0.9.2 for Hadoop 3.1.2
+# Building Tez 0.9.2 from source for Hadoop 3.1.2

 ### Utils